Table of content

 3.3 Tech Stack

 A tech stack is a pool of technical solutions used to create and run software or a project.
-It is critical to indicate it in the SRS document as it defines all other technical details.
+It is critical to indicate it in the SRS as it defines all other technical details.

 Step 4.
 Make a General Description